ABeatrizSC/user-system/README.md

 ## About
 This repository contains Challenge 3 of the Compass Uol scholarship program SPRINGBOOT_AWS_AGO/24.
 The project consists of creating an API that allows user registration and password updates using Spring Boot.
 The API includes security with JWT and a messaging system for communication with another microservice using RabbitMQ.
 The API utilizes OpenFeign to connect with the ViaCEP API, enabling seamless retrieval of postal code (CEP) information.

-## Project sctructure
+## Project sctructure - Microservices
-- `users-management-ms`: microservice for managing a user's password, such as: creating, authenticating and updating a password (saving in a MySQL database)
+- `users-management-ms`: microservice for managing a user's password, such as: creating, authenticating and updating a password (saving in a MySQL database).
-- `notify-ms`: microservice responsible for receiving messages from user-management-ms and saving them in a mongoDB database
+- `notify-ms`: microservice responsible for receiving messages from `user-management-ms` and saving them in a mongoDB database.
+- The communication between microservices is managed by RabbitMQ, which uses two specific queues to route events.
+When a user creation action is performed, a message is sent to the notify.user-events.created queue.
+For user update actions, the message is routed to the notify.user-events.updated queue.

 ## Features
 - Creation of a user